lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Valid values are ``DEBUG`` (to increase the logging), ``INFO`` (the default), ``WARNING``, or ``ERROR``.

-Gafaelfawr is meant to be deployed behind an NGINX proxy server.
+Gafaelfawr is deployed behind a proxy server.
 In order to accurately log the IP address of the client, instead of the IP address of the proxy server, it must know what IP ranges correspond to possible proxy servers rather than clients.
 Set this with ``config.proxies``: